 Xuefei Yang is acclaimed as one of the world’s finest classical guitarists.
-She is hailed as a musical pioneer - born in Beijing, she was the first-ever guitarist in China to enter a music school (Beijing’s Central Conservatoire of Music), and became the first Chinese Guitarist to launch an international professional career.
-Now based in the UK, she records exclusively for EMI Classics.
+Hailed as a musical pioneer, her fascinating journey began after the Cultural Revolution, a period where Western musical instruments and music were banned.
+Fei was the first-ever guitarist in China to enter a music school and became the first internationally recognised Chinese guitarist on the world stage.

 Fei is one of the few guitarists whose artistry connects with audiences far beyond the guitar fraternity.
 Her international success has led her to be invited to play in more than 50 countries at numerous prestigious venues and is frequently invited to play with the world’s leading orchestras, and collaborate with artists such as Ian Bostridge, Rosalind Plowright, Sir James Galway.

 Gramophone magazine praised her as one of the leading innovators of her generation for continuing to build the guitar repertoire.

 Fei has made many acclaimed recordings for major labels.
 Her first received a gold disc and her second was selected as ‘Editor’s Choice’ in Gramophone magazine.
 Fei’s recent releases include a solo album “Colours of Brazil,” (Decca), “Songs from our Ancestors” which continues her successful collaboration with Ian Bostridge, EP “One Day in November” (Apple Music) and “Sketches of China” (Decca).